 From your child’s very first day at St Gerard’s we lay the foundation for a love of learning that will remain with them throughout the course of their school life, providing a bedrock for future success in public examinations.
 Small class sizes, experienced staff, individual learning journeys and a high degree of interaction with parents combine to ensure your child receives individual attention in a safe, enjoyable, caring and creative environment.
-Small numbers will enable your child to make close friendships and develop good relationships with this/her teachers.
+Small numbers will enable your child to make close friendships and develop good relationships with his/her teachers.
 This enables him/her to grow in confidence and self-expression and be challenged by active engagement in learning.
-Learning regularly takes places outside of the classroom as well with trips and visits to local venues such as Penrhyn Castle near Bangor, the National Slate Museum in Llanberis, and the lmunicipal library.
+Learning regularly takes places outside of the classroom as well, with trips and visits to local venues such as Penrhyn Castle near Bangor, the National Slate Museum in Llanberis, and the municipal library.

 A typical day at the junior school

 English is the primary means of communication within the school.
 Thus it permeates all curricular areas.
 Within the discrete subject area, skills are taught, developed and consolidated through reading, writing and speaking and listening tasks in response to a range of challenging texts.
 Spelling rules are taught each week and are reinforced through weekly testing.
 The following is an overview of how the skills are expected to progress across Years 3/4 and 5 and 6.

 Working on the Primary National Strategy objectives for Year 3/4, the focus is on perfecting basic spelling, grammar and punctuation rules whilst developing reading and comprehension abilities.
 Comprehension exercises will draw on texts from a variety of genres and pupils will practise inferring from the text.
 Narrative writing will be taught in stages with an emphasis on planning and increasing description.